PharrellWANG/en-amass/readme.md

 # Development

+Please setup virtualenv if you don't have one.
+``
+virtualenv venv -p `which python3` && pip install -r requirements.txt ``

 ``. ./run.sh`` to run site for english amassing.

 Click [here](https://github.com/PharrellWANG/mkdocs-material) and run the example docs site for info